uPVC House Cladding Cost

 - ✖ Less breathable

-Timber cladding Costs
+Timber Cladding Costs

-Timber cladding gives you home a very distinctive look.
+Timber cladding gives your home a very distinctive look.
 The wood can be applied in different patterns to create very different appearances.
 The average cost is £5/m2 for softwood and £40 - £45/m2 for hardwoods and treated timber.

 Pros